 A new hearing aid launched today connects directly to iPhones and other iOS devices.
 ReSound LiNX advances a number of ReSound technologies which already lead the hearing aid industry.

-Remote Control of devices: User also uses their iPhone as a remote for their hearing aids to adjust volume.
+- Remote Control of devices: User also uses their iPhone as a remote for their hearing aids to adjust the volume.

-Hearing Locator: It can also use iPhone as a hearing aid locator for misplaced of hearing aids.
+- Hearing Locator: It can also use the iPhone as a hearing aid locator for misplaced of hearing aids.

 1. Open your hearing aid battery door.